-The authors confirm contribution to the paper as follows: study conception and design: Firstname Lastname1, Firstname Lastname2; data collection: Firstname Lastname1; analysis and interpretation of results: Firstname Lastname1, Firstname Lastname2, Firstname Lastname3; draft manuscript preparation: Firstname Lastname2 and Firstname Lastname3.
+The authors confirm contribution to the paper as follows: study conception and design: Firstname Lastname1 and Firstname Lastname2; data collection: Firstname Lastname1; analysis and interpretation of results: Firstname Lastname1, Firstname Lastname2 and Firstname Lastname3; draft manuscript preparation: Firstname Lastname2 and Firstname Lastname3.
 All authors reviewed the results and approved the final version of the manuscript.
 (Please provide the full names of authors when listing their contributions).

-Availability of Data and Materials
+Availability of Data and Materials (all types of manuscripts should have this section)

-This statement-which is not required for review articles-should make clear how readers can access the data used in the study and explain why any unavailable data cannot be released.
+This statement should make clear how readers can access the data used in the study and explain why any unavailable data cannot be released.